 - Reduce weeds.
 Put several sacks down in your garden as weed barriers.
 Just scatter a few inches of mulch on top to hold them down.

 My latest reuse is making coffee cup sleeves from the feed bag fabric.
-For this project I used a quilting term known as “fussy cutting” to cut out specific pictures in the needed pattern shape.
-I began with a Purina Mills Flock Raiser bag and a sleeve from the local coffee shop.
+For this project, I used a quilting term known as “fussy cutting” with my scissors to cut out specific pictures in the needed pattern shape.
+A rotary cutter can be used, but I discovered the poly bags dulled my blades really quickly.
+I began with a Purina Mills Flock Raiser bag, some thread I had on hand, and a disposable sleeve from the local coffee shop.
 This bag has many different types of poultry pictured on the front and back.

-I made a pattern from a cardboard coffee cup sleeve and cut out two pieces, making them just a bit bigger than the finished size.
+I made a pattern to trace from the cardboard coffee cup sleeve and cut out two pieces, making them just a bit bigger than the finished size.
 Make sure that you mark the pattern with “top” and “bottom” before cutting.
-If you skip this, you could end up with a sleeve that has an upside down turkey or duck on it.
+If you skip this, you could end up with a sleeve that has an upside-down turkey or duck on it.
 Trust me on this.
 I just know it can happen.

-Now, holding the two cut pieces together, right sides out, begin sewing the outside edges together.
-I used my serger but you could use a zig zag or other decorative stitch on a regular sewing machine too.
-Trim your threads and fold it into position for joining the two ends.
+Now, holding the two cut pieces together with pins or sewing clips, right sides out, begin sewing the outside edges together.
+I used my serger but you could use a zig-zag or other decorative stitch on a regular sewing machine too.
+Trim your threads and fold the coffee sleeve into position for joining the two ends.
 Refer back to your sample sleeve to make sure it is going together correctly.
 Using a regular sewing machine, stitch the two ends together.

-Trim threads and slip onto standard shaped coffee cup.
+Trim threads and slip your coffee cozy onto a standard-shaped coffee cup.
 Be proud!
 Go make yourself a fresh pot of coffee!

-I think these would be a very cute gift for a co-worker or neighbor packaged with a packet of hot drink mix.
+I think these cozies would be a very cute gift for a co-worker or neighbor packaged with a packet of hot drink mix or a local coffee shop gift card.
 Tie it up with a piece of twine or ribbon and voila!

 Not a coffee fan?
 I’ll try not to judge.
 Here are some other hot drinks to enjoy with your reusable coffee sleeve.
 Or maybe some hot cocoa.